side-wave1

 Eczema - Atopic Dermatitis

-Eczema, or atopic dermatitis in children, is a chronic yet manageable skin condition characterized by itchy, red rashes, often with oozing fluid and dry, cracked skin.
-Genetic variations affect moisture retention.
-Management includes regular moisturizing, avoiding irritants, prescribed medications, and lifestyle adjustments.
+Eczema, or atopic dermatitis in children, is a chronic but manageable skin condition characterized by itchy, red rashes, often accompanied by oozing fluid and dry, cracked skin.
+Genetic variations can affect the skin’s ability to retain moisture.
+Management typically includes regular moisturizing, avoiding irritants, using prescribed medications, and making lifestyle adjustments.

 Read More